“It’s Laurie at the trailer park. A space opened up. Do you want me to save it, or are the cops going to let you stay where you are?”

 We begin in a cemetery late at night.
 Two yokels shovel dirt under the impatient watch of Jim Rockford.
 If it’s unclear to us the audience in these first moments what the digging is all about, Jim clears it up real quick by explaining to the superstitious yokels that what they’re doing is in fact called grave robbing, and to shut up and keep digging.

-One of the shovels hits a coffin, and before you can say “two hundred dollars a day plus expenses” Jimbo has pulled a portable winch from his bag of tricks and begun hoisting up the pine box.
+One of the shovels hits a wooden coffin, and before you can say “two hundred dollars a day plus expenses” Jimbo has pulled a portable winch from his bag of tricks and begun hoisting up the pine box.

-The yokels nod their approval at Jim’s winch, and watch eagerly as he exhumes the coffin from its eternal resting place, opens the lid and finds it empty.
+The yokels nod their approval at Jim’s winch, and watch expectantly as he exhumes the coffin from its eternal resting place, opens the lid and finds it empty.
 “Hold it right there!” a voice barks out of the darkness as two men in suits and ties approach with drawn guns.

-The yokels start making panicky sounds and motions like Lou Costello after he’s just seen the mummy.
+The yokels start making panicky sounds and 23-Skidoo motions like Lou Costello after he’s just seen the mummy.
 Meanwhile, Jim calmly picks up a shovel and takes a Ted Williams swing that connects solidly into the first suit’s ribcage, folding him like a card table.
 Unfortunately, the second gun-toting suit clips Jim with a headshot that sends him toppling into the grave he just pillaged.

 Cut to black.
 The next sounds we hear are the machines of the intensive care unit, keeping Jim stable as doctors work to save his life.